 - Provide your account number to the tester.

 - Your account number is listed on the reminder to test letter you received from the Hillsboro Water Department as well as on your City of Hillsboro Utility Bill.

 - You can request your account number as well by calling 503-681-6163 or sending an e-mail.

 - Your account number gives testers information about the assembly(s) at your location, such as make, model, and serial number.
 It does not identify you or provide your contact information.

-- Once the test is complete, the certified tester will submit your results through Ecosconnect for the Hillsboro Water Department and can send you a copy of the test report.
+- Once the test is complete, the certified tester will submit your results to the Hillsboro Water Department through Ecosconnect.
+The test can also send you a copy of the test report.